Luxembourg Pet Import Requirements

 Have Questions?

-Have a question about importing a pet to Lithuania?
-Post it below and be published!
+Have a question about importing a pet to Luxembourg?
+Post it below and we will respond.
 You can also reach out by posting to our Blog, X (Twitter), Facebook, or Email or follow our activities on Instagram and TikTok.

 Current Information